Best design review software in 2026 (for teams that ship faster)

 6. GoVisually

-GoVisually focuses on precise annotation for design files and videos.
+GoVisually focuses on visual proofing for design files with clean annotation tools and streamlined approval workflows.

 Key features: